Osborne, Gray help No. 16 Florida State beat Miami 81-59

 TAKEAWAYS

-Miami had eight first-half turnovers, shot just 8 of 25 from the floor and lacked the manpower to keep up with Florida State’s depth.
+Miami had eight first-half turnovers, shot just 8 of 25 (32 percent) from the floor in the first 20 minutes and lacked the manpower to keep up with Florida State’s depth.

-Florida State dominated the undersized Hurricanes on the boards 44-23.
-The Seminoles have won six straight in the rivalry.
+Florida State won on a night when Hamilton lamented the team’s struggles from 3-point range, making just 6 of 18 (33.3 percent) of their shots.
+Still, the Seminoles picked up their sixth straight victory in the rivalry.

 UP NEXT